Berkery Noyes Advises Kiplinger Washington Editors, Inc. (Kiplinger) in its Sale to Dennis Publishing

 The largest transaction in Q3 2018 was the announced acquisition of Dun & Bradstreet by an investment consortium that includes Thomas H. Lee Partners and CC Capital, for $6.7 billion.
 Dun & Bradstreet provides commercial data, analytics, and insights for businesses.

-1st Half 2018 Media & Marketing M&A Trends Report
+1st Half 2018 Media & Marketing Industry Trends

 The largest strategic deal in 1st Half 2018 was Informa’s announced takeover bid of UBM for $6.17 billion, which will create the world’s most extensive B2B events group.
 As a result of the merger, Informa’s shareholders will own 65.5 percent of the enlarged company with UBM’s shareholders owning the rest.